The Cellist Of Sarajevo

 Here is one example:

-Near the bakery lived Vedran Smailovic.
-Sometimes, he himself bought bread at that bakery.
-He was terribly distraught at the violent acts being committed in his hometown and he decided to speak up.
-The day after the bombing, at 4 p.m., he entered the square where the bomb had exploded, sat down, and began to play the cello.
-You see, Vedran Smailovic was a cellist with the opera orchestra in Sarajevo.
-Music held a special place for him.
-And it was through his music that he decided to speak to anyone who would listen about what had happened in the bakery line.
+Near the bakery lived someone who had bought their bread at that bakery.
+They were terribly distraught at the violent acts being committed in their hometown and decided to speak up.
+The day after the bombing, they entered the square where the bomb had exploded, sat down, and began to play the cello.
+You see, this person was a cellist with the opera orchestra in Sarajevo.
+Music held a special place for them.
+And it was through their music that that they chose to speak to anyone who would listen about what had happened in the bakery line.

-For the next 22 days—one day for each person who had died—at exactly 4 p.m., Mr. Smailovic played the same piece of music.
-Mr. Smailovic said his music was "a daily musical prayer for peace."
+For the next 22 days — one day for each person who had died — the cellist came to the square and played the same piece of music.
+They called this music "a daily musical prayer for peace."

-Mr. Smailovic spoke up with his cello, and people listened.
+When they spoke up with their cello, people listened.
 One person who heard was Beliz Brother, a performance artist in Seattle, Washington, in the United States.
 She arranged for a performance of 22 cellists to play at 22 different public places for 22 days.
-This performance echoed Mr. Smailovic's musical prayer and was her way of speaking up.
+This performance echoed the musical prayer from Sarajevo and was Ms. Brother's way of speaking up.

 Both of these acts came to the attention of a young boy in Indiana.
-He started a campaign to let other people know about Mr. Smailovic's performance.
-He thought it was important for people to know that they were not alone in their call for peace and reconciliation.
-Perhaps he also wanted Mr. Smailovic and Ms. Brother and others to know they had been heard.
+He started a campaign to let other people know about the cellists’ performances.
+The boy thought it was important for people to know that none of us who call for peace and reconciliation are truly alone.
+Perhaps he also wanted the cellist, Ms. Brother, and others to know they, too, had been heard.

 The boy, Jason Crowe, wrote about these acts of inspiration in a newspaper that he published called "The Informer."
 He also started a fund-raising project called The Cello Cries On, to raise money to build a statue for the city of Sarajevo, to be placed on the site of the bakery.
 It is called the Children's International Peace and Harmony Statue.
 The statue would not only honor those who had died, it would also remind everyone of the high price too many people pay in war.

-Jason Crowe hoped it would inspire people to work harder for peace.
-Perhaps if everyone thought of how war harms the children, they would strive for peace.
+Jason Crowe hoped to inspire more people to work harder for peace.
+Perhaps if everyone thought of how war harms children, they would strive for peace.
 Maybe children just like you will see the statue.
 Perhaps your generation will listen to all those speaking up for peace, and war will become a thing of the past.

-It might be unreasonable to expect people to never disagree or argue.
-That is not what most people mean when they talk about working for peace.
-They hope we will someday have a world where people will settle their differences not with violence, but by peaceful negotiations.
+Should people never disagree, or argue?
+That’s not what most people mean when we talk about working for peace.
+We hope we will someday have a world where people settle their differences not with violence, but by peaceful negotiations.